 As the issues intensify, the structural integrity of the cervical spine begins to collapse, putting undue pressure on the nerves in the neck.
-Unfortunately, nerves do not respond well to the added stress and eventually the pressure on the pinched nerves causes inflammation and pain which radiates throughout the upper back and along the arms.
-These issues can also be accompanied by muscle weakness, numbness, and limited range of motion.
+Unfortunately, nerves do not respond well to the added stress and eventually, the pressure on the pinched nerves causes inflammation and pain which radiates throughout the upper back and along the arms.
+These issues can also be accompanied by muscle weakness, numbness, and a limited range of motion.

 Though these issues may cause quite a disruption in a person’s daily life, cervical radiculopathy tends to respond well to conservative treatments.
 One of the most popular of these conservative treatments is a procedure known as a cervical epidural steroid injection.

-What are Cervical Epidural Steroid Injections?
+What Are Cervical Epidural Steroid Injections?

 While there are many types of corticosteroids (cortisone, prednisone, and methylprednisolone), the most commonly used in instances of cervical radiculopathy is dexamethasone.
-Though depending on the severity of a patient’s symptoms, one or multiple steroids may be administered at the time of visit.

 Cervical epidural steroid injections are typically outpatient procedures, taking less than 15 minutes to administer.
 Initial side effects are mild and may take 2-3 days to clear before the drugs take effect.
 Patients often report relief lasting anywhere from 2 weeks to several months.